ooni/probe/README.md

 please read this document and we hope ooniprobe will help you to gather network data that will assist you with your endeavors!

+## Disclaimer

+Note: ooni-probe takes no precautions to protect the install target machine from forensics analysis.
+If the fact that you have installed or used ooni probe is a liability for you, please be aware of this risk.

 ## Getting started with ooniprobe is easy (with Vagrant)

 0) [Install Vagrant](http://downloads.vagrantup.com/) and [Install Virtualbox](https://www.virtualbox.org/wiki/Downloads)